Impact

 Risk and Exploitability

-While the Chromium project rates the severity as low, the need for a malicious page to be loaded by a user limits its exposure.
-EPSS is not available, and the issue is not listed in CISA’s KEV catalog, indicating no known widespread exploitation at this time.
-Nevertheless, if an attacker controls the content or can coerce a user into loading the payload, sandbox escape could lead to compromise of the host system.
+While the Chromium project rates the severity as low, the newly assigned CVSS score of 9.6 indicates a critical risk.
+The need for a malicious page to be loaded by a user limits its exposure.
+An EPSS score of < 1% and the absence from CISA’s KEV catalog indicate no known widespread exploitation at this time.
+Nevertheless, if an attacker can control the content or persuade a user to load the payload, sandbox escape could lead to compromise of the host system.

 OpenCVE Enrichment